anusarati/JCR/README.md

 # JCR
 Compile and run a Java file with one command

-This may be used with or without attribution to me (author's initials are X. L., Mr. K.)
+This may be used with or without attribution to me

 Please do not use this for malicious purposes